m-ab-s/aom/tools/lanczos/lanczos_README.txt

       <num_frames> is number of frames to process
       <horz_resampling_config> is in the format:
               <horz_p>:<horz_q>:<Lanczos_horz_a>[:<horz_x0>:<horz_ext>]
-          similar to what is used by lanczos_resample_y4m utility.
+          similar to what is used by lanczos_resample_y4m utility, with the optional enhancement that for <Lanczos_horz_a> two comma-separated values of 'a' could be provided instead of one for down and up-sampling operations respectively if different.
       <vert_resampling_config> is in the format:
               <vert_p>:<vert_q>:<Lanczos_vert_a>[:<vert_x0>:<vert_ext>]
-          similar to what is used by lanczos_resample_y4m utility.
+          similar to what is used by lanczos_resample_y4m utility, with the optional enhancement that for <Lanczos_vert_a> two comma-separated values of 'a' could be provided instead of one for down and up-sampling operations respectively if different.
       <downup_y4m> is the output y4m video.
       <down_y4m> provides the intermedite resampled file as an
           optional parameter.
 If skipped the intermediate resampled